SeisComP/seiscomp/doc/base/tutorials/postinstall.rst

 Install pre-compiled release packages
 =====================================

+You may install the |scname| packages in either way:

+* :ref:`gsm<installation-gsm>` (recommended) a package manager provided by :cite:t:`gempa`,
+* :ref:`manually by extracting packages <installation-manual>`.

+Here we refer to the manual extraction of packages.
+More details are given in section :ref:`installation`.

-You may download and installed pre-compile SeisComP binary package, maps and documentation.
+You may download and installed pre-compile |scname| binary package, maps and documentation.

 #.
 Download the appropriate |scname| binary package taking into
    account your Linux distribution and the architecture.